unionai/unionai-docs/source/guide/integrations/enabling-gcp-resources/index.md

 **Because of the way that GCP works internally, domain-scoped access can only be configured by the Union team.**

-If you have requirements that involve domain-scoped access to cloud resources you should communicate these to the Union team when your data plane is being set up.
+Please work directly with the Union team if you have requirements that involve domain-scoped access to cloud resources.

 If you need to add or change domain-scoped access after your data plane has been set up, you should also contact the team.